mw-orcl/adb-connectors/bot-supply/botsupply-connector-guide.md

-## **Connecting dataiku to Oracle Autonomous Database**
+## **Creating a connection from BotSupply Insights to  Oracle Autonomous Data Warehouse (ADW) **

-This guide shows you how to configure dataiku connectivity to Oracle Autonomous Database (ADB).

-These instructions use JDBC Thin driver from Oracle.
+This guide shows you how to configure connection from BotSupply Insights to  Oracle Autonomous Data Warehouse (ADW) These instructions use JDBC Thin driver from Oracle.